ManticoreGamesInc/platform-documentation/src/api/uiperkpurchasebutton.md

 # UIPerkPurchaseButton

 A UIControl for a button which allows players to purchase perks within a game.
 Similar to `UIButton`, but designed to present a consistent purchasing experience for players across all games.
+Inherits from [UIControl](uicontrol.md).

 ## Properties